Quantitative form of certain k-plane transform inequalities: Weak interaction

 For all $n$, the sequence $(d_n^i)_{i \geq 0}$ is increasing, and $d_n^0 = 0$.
 Using Cantor's diagonal argument, we can assume that for all $i$, $d_n^i \rightarrow d^i \in [0,\infty]$ as $n \rightarrow \infty$.
 Let us call $i_0$ the smallest integer such that $d^{i_0} = \infty$.
 Note that since $d_n^0 =0$, because of the existence of $E_n$, we have $i_0 \geq 1$.
 If $i_0 = \infty$, then the lemma is proved, we do not have to change $\phi_n^1, \phi_n^2$.
 If $i_0 < \infty$, let us call

 We can change the sequences $\phi_n^1$, $\phi_n^2$ to

-It remains to prove that $g_n^1, g_n^2$ satisfy the conclusions of the lemma.
-Up to a subsequence, we can assume that $\| g_n^1 \|_1$ converges to some $1 \geq\az'\geq 0$.
-Moreover, we have $0 \leq g_n^1 \leq \phi_n^1$ and thus $\az' < 1$.
-Since $g_n^1 + g_n^2 = \phi_n^1+\phi_n^2$, $\| \phi_n - g_n^1 - g_n^2 \|_1 \rightarrow 0$ and the additional support condition \eqref{eq:support} is satisfied -- with $R_n=d_n^{i_0}$.
+It remains to prove that $\varphi_n^1, \varphi_n^2$ satisfy the conclusions of the lemma.
+Up to a subsequence, we can assume that $| \varphi_n^1 |_1$ converges to some $1 \geq\az'\geq 0$.
+Moreover, we have $0 \leq \varphi_n^1 \leq \phi_n^1$ and thus $\az' < 1$.
+Since $\varphi_n^1 + \varphi_n^2 = \phi_n^1+\phi_n^2$, $| \phi_n - \varphi_n^1 - \varphi_n^2 |_1 \rightarrow 0$ and the additional support condition \eqref{eq:support} is satisfied -- with $R_n=d_n^{i_0}$.
 At last, $\az'>0$: indeed,

-But $\phi_n \geq \1_{E_n}$ with $|E_n| \sim 1$ which implies $\| g_n^1 \|_1 \sim 1$, thus $\az' >0$. \end{proof} We will not change the notations for purpose of simplicity: we will assume without loss of generality $\az' = \az$ and $\rho_0 = R_0$.\\
+But $\phi_n \geq \1_{E_n}$ with $|E_n| \sim 1$ which implies $| \varphi_n^1 |_1 \sim 1$, thus $\az' >0$. \end{proof} We will not change the notations for purpose of simplicity: we will assume without loss of generality $\az' = \az$ and $\rho_0 = R_0$.\\

-Now we are ready to prove our claim: dichotomy cannot occur.
-Let us be guided by the interpretation of Lemma \ref{lem:concentr} (or Lemma \ref{lem:concentr1} in the case $k=1$).
-Those lemma express the fact that radial characteristic functions of sets that are far away from $0$ cannot have a large $k$-plane transform.
+We define $g_n^1 = |\varphi_n^1|^{1/p}$ and $g_n^2 = |\varphi_n^2|^{1/p}$.
+We are ready to prove our claim: dichotomy cannot occur.
+Let us be guided by the interpretation of Lemma \ref{lem:concentr} (or Lemma \ref{lem:concentr1} in the case $k=1$): radial characteristic functions of sets that are far away from $0$ cannot have a large $k$-plane transform.
 Here, $\gtd$ \textit{is} far away from $0$.
-However, we have no assumption on the support of the size of the support of $\gtd$ and this is a real difficulty: Lemma \ref{lem:concentr}, \ref{lem:concentr1} cannot be simply applied and have to be generalized to \textit{any} function.
-Let us give an idea of the difficulty: roughly, let us write
+However, we have no assumption on the support of the size of the support of $\gtd$ and this is a real difficulty: Lemma \ref{lem:concentr}, \ref{lem:concentr1} cannot be directly applied and must be generalized to \textit{any} function.
+Let us give an idea of the difficulty: roughly, we can write